atomfrede/mensa-ubi/README.md

 Mensa UBI
 =========

-Simple application for displaying the meal of the mensa at university of Bielefeld.
+Simple application for displaying the meal of the mensa at University of Bielefeld, FH Bielefeld and Hochschule OWL.

+** For additional information see http://atomfrede.github.com/mensa-ubi/ **

 ![Example Meal Plan Screen][1]